 We are here to assist anyone with a disability to get out and have fun and enjoy the freedom of being on the snow.
 Our experienced team will help with whatever you might need to be part of our wonderful alpine environment here in Zermatt.

 The program works to ensure there is virtually no limit as to who can participate in snow sports.
 With the right equipment and instruction anyone can enjoy the thrill of the mountains regardless of a disability.

-Zermatt is one of the best places for disabled skiers to get out on the snow and have some fun.
-Dependent on the equipment used will determine where your skiing experience starts.
-For example most sit ski lessons will start at the Trockener steg restaurant with great open wide blues runs.
+Zermatt is a great place for disabled skiers to get out on the snow and have some fun.
+The equipment you require may determine where your skiing experience starts.

-Were as the blind, three track, four track and Learning difficulties lessons will start at the Sunnegga Restaurant and progress from there.
 Experienced skiers will start on terrain that best suits their skiing needs.
-This could be at Sunnegga, Gornergrat, Trockener steg or even skiing over to Cervinia into Italy.
+This could be at Sunnegga, Gornergrat, Trockener Steg or may even skiing over to Cervinia, into Italy.

-Zermatt has two main airports that are easily assessable by the fantastic Swiss train network.
-This is from Geneva and Zurich.
-The train takes you into the heart of Zermatt from both airports, were electrical taxis take you to your accommodation.
+Zermatt has two main airports, Geneva and Zurich, that are easily assessable by the fantastic Swiss train network.
+The train takes you into the heart of Zermatt from both airports, where electrical taxis take you to your accommodation.
 All the trains are wheelchair accessible.

 Both Supermarkets in town have disabled access.
-One is located just over the road from the train station and the other is right by the ice ring, just off the main street.
+One is located just over the road from the train station and the other is right by the ice rink, just off the main street.

 Meeting points can be decided with your instructor when you arrive.
 They can also let you know the best place to leave the ski equipment for the next day and how to get to and from your accommodation.